coni2k/SS/Notes.md

 . test with all browsers + mobile!

 . clean up; css etc. + check TODO in general!

-. live default.html + main.js files are different! - urls dont start with "/" -
-THIS IS OKAY ?!

 ---
 knockout filtering instead of functions?